This post was first published in 2010, and rewritten/updated in 2016.

 Some writers need deadlines to work.
 They thrive on all-night sessions and last-minute heroic efforts.

 When you’re working for clients, that’s not the best approach.
-Sure, you might think you’re going to have all day Tuesday to write – but stuff happens.
+Sure, you might think you’re going to have all day Tuesday to write – but perhaps that’ll be the day your creaking computer finally gives up, or the day when your kid is home sick from school.

 When you’re agreeing a deadline with the client: